feston/recettes/quiche-lorraine.md

 Lower the oven temperature to 180°C, and place the quiche low in the oven, for about 35 minutes.
 If everything goes right, the _migaine_ should raise above the level of the pastry near the end of the cooking time.
-Pay attention to the coloration pattern you will see at the top of the filling, and rotate the quiche without having the oven open for too long so that the coloration is even.
-This depends on the oven and the shape of the heating element and might not be necessary.
+Pay attention to the coloration pattern visible at the top of the filling; depending on how uniformly your oven heats, you may have to rotate the quiche to make the coloration even.
+Try to keep the oven door open for as little as possible while doing so.

 Once cooked, rush it out of the oven, slice in 6 (but more realistically 4), and eat while it's still really hot.
 It will be all puffy for a few minutes, and